Leading from Experience

 Design

 In the workshop, process groups and work groups are used to provide this learning opportunity.
 In the process groups, participants are invited to study the here-and-now unfolding group dynamics, evolving culture, emotional experience, etc., in relation to the task of the study of belonging.
 Belonging can be thought of as an experience of security, acceptance, and inclusion within a group, with the possibility of being better known and joined by others.
 In the process groups, designated consultants practice sharing their experience to further the work of the group.
-They then reflect on their use the consultative stance with the faculty, while other participants observe.
+They then reflect on their relationship to negative capability and use of the consultative stance with the faculty, while other participants observe.

 In the working group, members work at a real-life problem presented by the faculty in the form a vignette.
 There are no designated consultants; any member is free to offer consultation as they work on the group task and learn about how sharing experience furthers that work.
 After each session, the entire group reflects on the process with faculty.